-In order to be considered for the AMS scholarship applicants should:
+In order to be considered for the AMS scholarship you should:

 The selection procedure will strongly focus on academic performance and consists of five steps:

-You will receive a questionnaire before 15 January if you have a non-EEA nationality and have applied to the Bachelor’s programme per September of the relevant year.
+You will receive a questionnaire mid-April if you have a non-EEA nationality, have applied to the Bachelor’s programme per September 2024, and have ranked among the 200 highest-scoring participants in the numerus fixus selection procedure.
 In this questionnaire, you will be asked whether you want to apply for the AMS scholarship and you will be requested to write a brief explanation to support your candidacy.

 3. Review and first selection.

-After 22 January our AMS committee will review the applications of the students who meet the abovementioned eligibility criteria.
-In your applications the committee will look at:
+After receiving the filled-in questionnaires, our AMS committee will review the applications of the students who meet the above-mentioned eligibility criteria.
+In your application, the committee will look at:

 4. Invitation for AMS application

-Based upon these documents our committee will select the eight most outstanding candidates from outside of the EEA.
+Based on these documents our committee will select the eight most outstanding candidates.
 These students are invited to submit a complete AMS application file.
 The complete application file consists of:

-After receiving the complete application packages from the eight invited candidates, our selection committee will select the AMS recipients.
+After receiving the complete application packages from the eight invited candidates, our selection committee will select the AMS recipient.
 The selection is only amongst applicants from the Communication Science programme.
-Candidates will receive an email about the outcome in March.
+All top eight candidates will receive an email about the outcome in May.